fahd01/safe-spot/loanManagment.md

   - [x] trim last bids amount to match needed amount
   - [ ] notify bidder that his bid was trimmed
   - [ ] add checkbox on placed bid to allow trimming your bid to match remaining amount

+- [ ] report page with pdf integration https://github.com/KnpLabs/KnpSnappyBundle
+  - displays returns from all you bids
+  - download pdf for tax